mltframework/shotcut/README.md

 ```

 If you do not `make install` Shotcut will fail when you run it because it cannot locate its QML
 files.
-If you are running trying to run `shotcut` from a build folder without installing you can
+If you want to run `shotcut` from a build folder without installing you can
 make a symbolic link to the `qml` folder.
 It depends on where you build folder is, but assuming it
 is a sibling of the source tree folder:
 ```